cs3org/reva/internal/grpc/services/admin/README.md

 service name) means a process can run several instances of the same service and each is still addressed precisely.

+A **serverless** service has no listen address, so its node id uses the process's control address instead (`control-addr/service`) and its registry node advertises an empty address.
+Everything else is identical — the `control` metadata, the heartbeat, and the invocation routing — so the admin sees and reaches it like any other instance.

 ### Selectors

 The `Invoke` and `GetServiceConfig` RPCs take a **selector**, resolved